-Over the past 20 years, Indusflow Systems has come across four typical scenarios that compel an organization to shop around for an outsourced managed IT services partner (MSP) relationship:
+Over the past 20 years at Indusflow Systems, we have come across four common scenarios that compel an organization to shop around for an outsourced managed IT services partner (MSP) relationship:

 - Your company is already with another MSP, but it isn’t a good fit

 - Your company has a part-time contracted “IT guy,” but you need more robust support

 - You have full-time, in-house staff, and you’re looking to supplement

 - You have full-time, in-house staff, but you’re looking for an alternative

 The aim of this article is to help you overcome the fear of transitioning to Managed IT Services.
 Let’s have a look at each scenario and the factors involved.

 1. Your company is already with another managed IT services partner but is looking to make a change.

 There are many reasons we hear from clients as to why they’re searching for a new managed IT service partner.
 Here are a few of those reasons:

 Lack of responsiveness: Their company isn’t getting the attention needed from the existing provider when they call about issues.